Checklist for buying a house

 Download our simple checklist and make sure you don't miss a key detail when inspecting and buying a house.

-When buying a house, a checklist can help guide you and make sure you're on the right track.
-During your search you'll likely look at a variety of different homes, and it can be tough to keep straight in your head which properties made what impression.
+When buying a house, you'll look at a variety of different homes, and it can be tough to keep straight in your head which properties made what impression.
 That's why we've created a home buying checklist.

 You can print copies of the checklist from the link below, and take it with you to inspections.